NVISIA/docker101/3-build-simple-images/README.md

 ### Create and test a simple image using a Dockerfile

-- Create a Dockerfile using nginx:mainline-alpine3.18-slim base image
+- Create a Dockerfile that uses the base image: nginx:mainline-alpine3.18-slim
-- build the image called mysite with a v1 tag
+- use docker build to create an image called mysite with a v1 tag
 - run the container using your new image on local port 8088
+  - need to find the container port
-- View the default page
+- View the default page in your browser and from the command line

-### Add a website to the container
+### Use your container to host the website in the container

 - Update the Dockerfile
 - During the build, copy the cool-website-source folder into the nginx image's HTML folder (/usr/share/nginx/html)